Posted in | News | Biosensors

 START Platform Uses Synthetic Biosensors for Gene Regulation

-In a recent article published in the journal Advanced Science, researchers developed the START (Synthetic Trans-Acting Riboswitch with Triggering RNA) platform emerges as a novel solution for ligand-responsive gene regulation.
-By integrating elements from bacterial riboswitches and synthetic gene regulators, the START platform offers a versatile and programmable approach to biosensing, enabling the detection and response to various ligands with high sensitivity and dynamic range.
+In a recent article published in Advanced Science, researchers have developed the START (Synthetic Trans-Acting Riboswitch with Triggering RNA) platform, a novel method for ligand-responsive gene regulation.

 Study: START: A versatile platform for bacterial ligand sensing with programmable performances.
 Image Credit: FOTOGRIN/Shutterstock.com